Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 Multiple Cards on One Call

 One of the best things about Citi’s retention department is that they can look at offers across pretty much all of your cards in one phone call.
 Business and personal cards are handled by different departments, but other than that the agent has access to the offers for all of your accounts.
+You can even get multiple offers on the same card within the same 12 month period.

 If you want to look at offers across multiple cards then let the agent know at some point during the call.
 Generally they will handle one card at a time.
 This means you will talk about a card, listen and decide on the offers and then move on to the next card.
 They generally require that you tell them the last four digits of the card number, so be prepared with that information.